 Is pastoral care better in church schools?

-How about pastoral care?
-Why would church schools with more practising Protestant or Catholic staff be inherently more caring and attentive to individual needs than secular schools?
-In the absence of evidence (either way) we can only use the data we have, which is staff numbers.
+Are church schools, with more practising Protestant or Catholic staff, inherently more caring and attentive to individual needs than secular schools?
+In the absence of evidence either way we can only use the data we have, which is staff numbers.

 The number of staff in a school can make a difference to pastoral care.
-More specifically, the number of suitably qualified staff (teachers, nurses, therapists) and the number of assistants, teaching or otherwise.
+More specifically, the number of suitably qualified staff such as teachers, nurses, and therapists.
+Also, the number of assistants, teaching or otherwise.
 A pupil is more likely to receive the attention they need if there are more members of staff.

 So, are staff to pupil ratios higher in church schools?
 No. In the most religious of schools there is evidence of more parental involvement as assistants than in secular schools.
 But not for the vast majority of church schools.